danielrosehill/My-LLM-Prompt-Library-Public-Version-/by-use-case/purchasing/scoring-system.md

 - Macro keys

+Must be:

+- RRP <  $300
+- Available for Prime delivery on Amazon.com

-Find the best 5 matches and grade them like this:
+Find the best 5 matches.
+Then rank them with this scoring system:

 -  For each feature in group A, they get 3 points
 -  For each feature in group B, they get 2 points
 -  For each feature in group C, they get 1 point
+-  If it has RGB, it gets deducted 6 points

-Format your output like this, as a winner table, using a markdown table:
+Finally, format your output like this, as a winner table, using a markdown table:

 Product Name |   RRP  |  Total Points